“THE DOCTOR SPOT? WHAT’S A DOCTOR SPOT?”

 So, what sort of financial impact can we expect from The Doctor Spot?

 Our best benchmark is a 2008 study of a mobile health clinic–sponsored by Harvard–using 20-years’ worth of data.
 In terms of estimated emergency room cost savings, the study put the ROI at 14:1.
 In other words, that’s $14 worth of public health value for every $1 spent–an impressive return to Dallas County tax payers.

 GETTING OFF THE DIME, GETTING ON THE SPOT

-We’re asking for commitments of time and talent from local medical professionals.
-And financial support from the community at large.
+We’re asking for financial support from the community at large to continue to equip The Doctor Spot.
 Together, we can change the alarming course of children’s health in our community.
-We want to deliver quality, accessible health care where it is most needed.
+We are currently delivering quality, accessible health care where it is most needed.
+Join us!

 Chandra Smith, APRN, CPNP has been in practice since 2008, and practiced nursing in pediatrics for 8 years prior.
 She received her undergraduate nursing degree at University of Arkansas, and her graduate Nurse Practitioner degree at University of Arkansas for Medical Sciences.
 She is a board certified Pediatric Nurse Practitioner and has specialized training in Pediatric Gastroenterology and Liver Transplant, as well as Child Neurology.
 She holds a special interest in preventive healthcare and obesity education.
 Chandra, her husband (Lawrence, RN), and twin teenagers (Trevon and Alaya), reside in Rockwall.
 In their spare time, they enjoy fishing, camping, boating, exploring, hunting, and watching their children play football and swim.